+Note:

-Note: Most CD courses have prerequisites that must be completed before entering the subsequent course.
-The sequence of LASC courses marked with are suggestions and serve as a reminder that LASC Distribution Electives must be taken to satisfy the LASC requirements.
+- Most major courses have prerequisites that must be completed before enrolling into the subsequent course. - 2.
+LASC courses indicated with are suggestions and serve as a reminder that LASC Distribution Electives must be taken to satisfy the LASC requirements. - Once major and LASC requirements are satisfied, students may elect any courses of interest to fulfill a minimum of 120 credits for graduation. - Students are required to meet with their department advisor to review the upcoming semester's academic course choices.